TheLongSentance/chatbot_conversation/README.md

 // ...config.json data
 ```

 Following the Configuration Data title, the config.json data is of the form outlined in the [Configuration](#configuration) section above.
-This keeps both the conversation transcript and the configuration data used to generate the conversation together in the transcript file located in the `./output` directory.
+This brings together both the conversation transcript and the configuration data used to generate the conversation together in the transcript file located in the transcript output directory.

 ## Contributing